omarraf/rover/README.md

 # **Rover Overview**

-This rover was built using Legos and coded in Python.
+This rover was coded in Python.
 It includes functionalities like:
 - **Basic movement** (forward, backward, turn)
 - **Retrieval** (Rocks, smaller rovers)
 - **Speed control**